jaankaup/wgpu-test-project/README.md

 # An Eikonal equation solver

 An eikonal equation solver using FIM (fast iterative marching) method.
 The project is implemented using [wgpu-rs](https://github.com/gfx-rs/wgpu/rs).
+The FIM algorithm is based on paper 'A massively parallel Eikonal solver on unstructured meshes'.

 ## Project features.